nagyist/tao-user-guide/src/interactions/order-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/785fdX45DBU?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 1:** From the Common Interactions menu in the Library Panel, drag the *Order* icon onto the blank Item and drop the resulting box in the blue field that appears when the item is dragged over it.
+**Step 1:** From the Common Interactions menu in the Library Panel, drag the *Order* icon onto the blank Item and drop the resulting box in the blue field that appears when the interaction is dragged over it.

 This creates a new Order Interaction window.
 There will be a field for placing in a question at the top, and two side-by-side panels, the left of which provides fields for the options to be placed in an appropriate order.